Reed-CompBio/spras/docs/prms/oi1.rst

 * random_terminals: How many times to apply the given prizes to random nodes in the interactome
 * seed: the randomness seed to use
 * w: float for the number of trees
-* b: the trade-off between including more terminals and using less reliable edges
+* b: the trade-off between including more prizes and using less reliable edges
-* d: controls the maximum path-length from v0 to terminal nodes
+* d: controls the maximum path-length from root to terminal nodes
-* mu: controls the degree-based negative prizes (defualt 0.0)
+* mu: controls the degree-based negative prizes (default 0.0)
 * noise: Standard Deviation of the gaussian noise added to edges in Noisy Edges Randomizations
 * g: (Gamma) multiplicative edge penalty from degree of endpoints
-* r: msgsteiner parameter that adds random noise to edges, which is rarely needed because the Forest --noisyEdges option is recommended instead (default 0)
+* r: msgsteiner parameter that adds random noise to edges, which is rarely needed. (default 0)